contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Married members who are younger than 21 do not need to be endowed to be sealed to a natural parent and a stepparent.
 However, they must have a current temple recommend to be sealed to parents (see [26.4.4](26-temple-recommends.md#2644-temple-recommends-for-sealing-living-children-to-parents)).

+See [27.4.1](27-temple-ordinances-for-the-living.md#2741-issuing-a-recommend-for-sealing-living-children-to-parents) for information about issuing temple recommends for children being sealed to their parents.

 #### 38.4.2.6 Children Conceived by Artificial Insemination or In Vitro Fertilization

 Children conceived by artificial insemination or in vitro fertilization are born in the covenant if their parents are already sealed.
 If the children are born before their parents are sealed, they may be sealed to their parents after their parents are sealed to each other.